alexhayes/jquery-tumblr/README.md

 	</script>
 ```

+## Url

+You must the url of your tumblr blog.
+Note that if you have set a custom domain in tumblr, you should use this as the value you set.

+- url: your tumblr url (ie. http://(YOUR NAME).tumblr.com or http://(YOUR NAME CUSTOM DOMAIN).com )

 ## Options

-The following options are available:

-- url: your tumblr url (ie. http://(YOUR NAME).tumblr.com )
-- loading: A selector that specifies a element that can be shown when loading content from tumblr.
+### Pagination

 - pagination: A selector that specifies where the pagination will reside.
 If one does not exist, pagination is disabled.
 - perPage: The number of posts to return.
 The default is 20, and the maximum is 50.
 - start: The post offset to start from.
 The default is 0.
 - paginationOptions: Other options to pass to jquery_pagination - See https://github.com/gbirke/jquery_pagination

+### Appearance

+- loading: A selector that specifies a element that can be shown when loading content from tumblr.
 - photoSize: The photo size to use, accepted values are 75, 100, 250, 400, 500 and 1280.
 Default is 400.
 - videoSize: The video size to embed, accepted values are 250, 500 or false.
 If false, the tumblr 'video-player' parameter will be used.
 - timeago: If true (default) then jquery-timeago will be used for post dates.